Pride month: Guidance for workforce professionals serving LGBTQ customers

 Some facts about the industry:

-This industry employs over five million workers, about 3.6% of total U.S. jobs
+• This industry employs over five million workers, about 3.6% of total U.S. jobs

-Trucks deliver nearly 70% of all freight in the U.S.
+• Trucks deliver nearly 70% of all freight in the U.S.

-The most commonly shipped items are food, clothing, furniture, and electronics
+• The most commonly shipped items are food, clothing, furniture, and electronics

 What kinds of jobs are available?

-No matter what your level of education and experience, you can find a place in the transportation, warehouse, and deliveryindustry.
+No matter what your level of education and experience, you can find a place in the transportation, warehouse, and delivery industry.

-Jobs that require a high school education A high school diploma or equivalent qualifies applicants for many entry-level jobs in transportation, such as material movers, highway maintenance workers, office clerks and administrative assistants, customer service reps, school and public transit bus drivers.
+A high school diploma or equivalent qualifies applicants for many entry-level jobs in transportation, such as material movers, highway maintenance workers, office clerks and administrative assistants, customer service reps, school and public transit bus drivers.
 Warehouses need forklift operators and stock movers, and distribution/warehousing workers.

 Delivery driver jobs are in demand at this level of education; some businesses hire their own delivery drivers and some use services such as UPS, FedEx, or the postal service, creating a lot of openings at those organizations as well.

-Some training, apprenticeship, or other preparation required Careers that require some training, apprenticeship, significant on-the-job learning, or specific licenses include dispatchers and mechanics for buses, trucks, and aircraft.
+Careers that require some training, apprenticeship, significant on-the-job learning, or specific licenses include dispatchers and mechanics for buses, trucks, and aircraft.

 One of the most in-demand careers that require some training is commercial driving, which requires a commercial driving license – or CDL – that can be earned in less than two months.
 Experts estimate that there are up to 50,000 truck driver jobs unfilled, and trucking- related jobs account for about one-third of the job openings in the industry.

-You’ll need extensive experience or a bachelors degree With several years of work experience, candidates may qualify for many management and supervision positions in this industry.
+With several years of work experience, candidates may qualify for many management and supervision positions in this industry.
 Some careers, such as engineers, designers, logistics analysts, and supply chain managers, usually require a bachelor’s or advanced degree.

 Is a career in this industry for you?